quinnburton/whos_in_space/README.md

 Create a program that pulls in this data and displays the information from this API in a tabular format.

+The scope of this exercise is designed to be small, to take no more than two hours to complete.

 ## Example Output

 ```